Things to remember as a judge

 Your decision matters to debaters

 Debating requires a lot of time and training for every student, so it really matters to students that rounds are judged fairly.
 Debaters want to feel as though the most qualified teams are winning and they are being given legitimate critique.
 Win/loss records are important to debaters, but they care more about the quality of judging.
 This means you should be taking your position as a judge seriously.
 Hosts will do their best to have three judges in every room, to recruit good judges, and to provide a comprehensive briefing for judges.
-There is only so much we can do to make it fair.
-But we should do all that we can because competitive debaters take it very seriously.

 Feedback is incredibly important